 At an optimal 19 mm (¾”) depth, the seed is shallow enough to allow the crop to emerge before the weeds, but deep enough to be placed in moisture required for germination.

 Optimal fertilizer placement

 The second pillar of precision agronomics is precision fertilizer placement.
 Feeding the crop, not the weeds, makes more nutrients readily available to plants when they need it most.

 Reaching full yield potential requires early-season access to nutrients, which is compromised when nutrients are placed too far from, or too close to the seed row.

-The seed and fertilizer placement you can expect from Seed Hawk openers are part of a complete precision seeding system that will get your crops off to a safe, quick start and a high-yielding finish.
+The seed and fertilizer placement you can expect from Seed Hawk openers used as part of a complete precision seeding system will get your crops off to a safe, fast start and a high-yielding finish.

-In a wide range of crops and conditions, Seed Hawk customers report superior yield and quality results when comparing a competitor drill with a Seed Hawk seeding system.
+In a wide range of crops and conditions, Seed Hawk customers report improved yields when comparing a competitor seed drill with a Seed Hawk seeding system.